KarelHasik/Rigorous-numeric-MATLAB-INTLAB/README.md

 You may reuse or modify it in line with the accompanying license (if specified).

 ## 📖 Citation

+If you use INTLAB in publications, please include the reference:
+S. M. Rump: INTLAB – INTerval LABoratory.
+In: Tibor Csendes (ed.), Developments in Reliable Computing, pp. 77–104, Kluwer Academic Publishers, Dordrecht, 1999.

-If you use this code in your research, please cite our paper:
+If you use this code in your research, please cite our paper.

 To start using INTLAB in your MATLAB session:
 ```matlab